 Websites are never done.

+I know our to do lists are too long + making “backup your website” a never-ending, daily / weekly task item wouldn’t be much fun.
+Which is why automatic backups are your friends.
 Setting your automated backups to a routine that makes sense for your process will keep you from missing all of those tiny adjustments + added content.
 All without you needing to remind yourself to do so.

-It also makes sense to run full backups if you are doing any major work to your site.
+It also makes sense to run full backups if you’re doing any major work to your site.
 If you spend more than an hour making big changes, do yourself a favor + run a backup before logging out of your site.
 No lost sleep over stressing about having to retag all of your blog posts again.